 (The above builds on my own assumptions about different possibilities of rule interpretation.
 I have not made a thorough historical research of the subject matter.)

 Halatafl is sometimes referred to as the medieval game Fox and Geese.
 However, as Sten Helmfrid points out, the name probably refers to the very board which the Vikings used for Hnefatafl.
 Obviously, this board was also used for the game which uses a similar initial setup as Alquerque, although with many more pieces.
-I will from here on use the term Halatafl for this game (this notion is supported by this site about Viking games).
+I will from here on use the term Halatafl for this game.
+This notion is supported by Regra Anglorum, a site about Viking and Anglo-Saxon games.
 As the rules of Halatafl are only partially known I have researched different possibilities of rule interpretations, testing the different rules in a computer program.
 For an earlier guess of how this game was played, see Appendix.

 Firstly, we can exclude the notion that capture can be made in any direction, including diagonals, and that it's also allowable to jump one's own pieces.
 This will generate a completely wild situation on the board that is wholly uncontrollable, even for a computer.
 Moreover, the notion that winning is achieved by simply reducing the opponent's men to five creates a dull game.

 In the Spanish version of Alquerque (a forerunner of Halatafl) there is no piece promotion.
 Capture can also be made along diagonals, and the object is to reduce the opponent's men to zero.
 But this ancient Arabic game is played on a smaller board (5x5), and the complexity is further reduced by the fact that one is obliged to follow the marked lines and diagonals.
 Half of the diagonals are closed.
 I contend that only orthogonal movement was allowed in Halatafl.
 This coincides with the piece movement in Hnefatafl which does not utilize diagonals.